sengeiou/okauth/README.md

         oauth-app-info:
            client-id: your client id
            client-secret: your client secret
-           redirect-uri: your app redirect uri
+           redirect-uri: your redirect uri
     ```

-3.  简单使用
+3.  引入 OkAuthManager 并使用

     ``` java
     // ...